 Alternative 1: No Action.
 The entire Gulf migratory group cobia ACL applies to the Gulf Council jurisdictional area and the entire Atlantic migratory group cobia ACL applies to the South Atlantic jurisdictional area.
-The ACLs and ACTs that were established by Amendment 18 are as follows:
+The ACLs and ACTs established by Amendment 18 are as follows:

-Gulf Migratory Group Atlantic Migratory Group ACL = 1,460,000 lbs ACL = optimum yield (OY) = 1,571,399 lb Commercial ACL (8% ACL) = 125,712 lb Recreational ACL (92% ACL) = 1,445,687 lb Stock ACT = $1,310,000 \text{ lbs}$ Recreational ACT = 1,184,688 lb
+Gulf Migratory Group Atlantic Migratory Group ACL = ABC = 1,460,000 lbs ACL = ABC = OY = 1,571,399 lbs Commercial ACL $(8\% \text{ ACL}) = 125,712 \text{ lbs}$ Recreational ACL (92% ACL) = 1,445,687 lbs Stock ACT = 1,310,000 lbs Recreational ACT = 1,184,688 lbs

-Alternative 2: The ACL = ABC as determined by the SSCs for each migratory group.
+Alternative 2: The ACL equals the ABC as determined by the SSCs for each migratory group.
 The entire Gulf migratory group cobia ACL applies to the Gulf Council jurisdictional area and the entire Atlantic migratory group cobia ACL applies to the South Atlantic jurisdictional area.
 The ACLs and ACTs would be as follows: